Malak-Nabil/Door-Locker-Security-System/README.md

 ## Introduction
 The Door Locker Security System uses two ATmega32 microcontrollers to manage user interaction and system control.
 The system features a human-machine interface (HMI) with an LCD and keypad, and a control unit (Control_ECU) that handles password verification, door control, and alarm activation.

-## Functionalities
-• Distance Measurement: The HC-SR04 sensor sends an ultrasonic pulse and measures the time taken for the echo to return.

-• Distance Calculation: The ATmega32 microcontroller calculates the distance based on the time measured.

-• LCD Display: The calculated distance is displayed on a 16x2 LCD.

 ## Hardware Requirements